LikeHu/Hu_CSCI2270_FinalProject/README.md

 Guo Alex helped me to find some math problems for our program and find some bugs.

 Warm tips:
 For more information what is Five in a row game or how to play it.
 You can search it on google for more details!
-Anyway, if you have some questions of feel confused when run my program.
+Anyway, if you have some questions or feel confused when run my program.
 Be free to email me any time:lihu3173@colorado.edu.
 At last, hope you like my program!